 Components of Marketing Planning

-- The success relies upon to a greater extent upon individual behaviour and response.
+- The success of marketing planning depends on individual behaviour and response.

 - Marketing resolutions have long term holdings on efficiency, profitability and market position of a company.